 If this offense is hitting on all cylinders, there isn’t much opposing defenses can do.
 Some defensive coordinators choose to blitz and apply pressure to Mahomes, but this can also work against them.

-Mahomes is so good a recognizing what’s in front of him and he’s underrated in terms of his mobility and elusiveness.
+Mahomes is so good at recognizing what’s in front of him, and he’s underrated in terms of his mobility and elusiveness.
 Blitzing also typically requires that you play man-to-man defense in the secondary.

-This is a significant issue when playing the Chiefs because they have two guys that need plenty of attention in the passing game.
+This is a significant issue when playing the Chiefs because they have two guys who need plenty of attention in the passing game.

 Tight end Travis Kelce and wideout Tyreek Hill are two of the best at their respective positions.
 With Kelce occupying the underneath and Hill expanding the defense over the top, the offense has several ways to beat you.

 In only four games, the duo has combined for 54 catches for more than 750 yards and seven touchdowns.